Together (Estonian political party)

-Together (Koos, Вместе), officially known as the TOGETHER organization points to sovereignty (KOOS organisatsioon osutab suveräänsusele), previously known as the Party of Estonian Patriots TOGETHER (Eesti Patriootide Erakond KOOS; Партия патриотов Эстонии ВМЕСТЕ), is a Russian minority politics-oriented and pro-Russia political party in Estonia.
-The party stated its main goal was to ensure peace in Estonia and harmony in relations between peoples.
-The party was led by Aivo Peterson and crypto businessman Oleg Ivanov, who ran on the list of the Estonian United Left Party for the 2023 parliamentary election.
-On 19 May 2023, Ivanov announced that he would be moving to Russia to lead the party from there out of fear of being detained by the Internal Security Service.
+Together (Koos, Вместе), officially known as TOGETHER Party (KOOS Erakond) and previously known as TOGETHER organization points to sovereignty (KOOS organisatsioon osutab suveräänsusele) and Party of Estonian Patriots TOGETHER (Eesti Patriootide Erakond KOOS; Партия патриотов Эстонии ВМЕСТЕ), is a Russian-minority, pro-Russia political party in Estonia.
+According to the party, its main goal is to ensure peace in Estonia and harmonious relations among peoples.
+It was led by Aivo Peterson and cryptocurrency businessman Oleg Ivanov, who was on the list of the Estonian United Left Party for the 2023 parliamentary election.
+On 19 May 2023, Ivanov announced that he was moving to Russia to lead the party from there out of fear of detention by the Estonian Internal Security Service.

 History

 The non-profit association Koos Rahu Eest in Eesti is registered with the movement.

-On 24 April 2022, Ivanov posted a video where he called the Bucha massacre staged.
-He also declared: "Estonia is destined to be destroyed in the war with Russia.
+On 24 April 2022, Ivanov posted a video in which he called the Bucha massacre staged.
+He said, "Estonia is destined to be destroyed in the war with Russia.
 The allies are fighting Russia with the hands of their vassal states, and not directly.
 According to the plans of the allies, Estonia will be destroyed.
 Everything is being done so that the Baltic states become the next hotbed of war.
 The same criminals who brought the masses to syringes are now pushing countries to go to war with Russia."

-In November 2022, Ivanov participated in the program of the Russian and pro-Kremlin TV presenter Vladimir Solovyov, where he said that Estonia should be open to negotiations, but the current orientation towards "escalation" does not bode well: "Our main message is peace and inter-ethnic harmony in Estonia."

-Danish Radio (DR) quoted Ivanov "I know that Putin launched a military operation.
+Ivanov appeared on a November 2022 program hosted by Russian and pro-Kremlin TV presenter Vladimir Solovyov, where he said that Estonia should be open to negotiations and escalation" did not bode well: "Our main message is peace and inter-ethnic harmony in Estonia."
+Danish Radio (DR) quoted him as saying, "I know that Putin launched a military operation.
 But I also know that if Putin had not done it, the Ukrainian army would have attacked Donbas within days".

-On 30 November 2022, the registry department of the Tartu County Court did not register the movement as a political party, as the total number of its members was below the required minimum – at least 500 members.
-Therefore, the movement decided to participate in the 2023 elections as part of the Estonian United Left Party.
+On 30 November 2022, the Tartu County Court registry department did not register the movement as a political party because its membership was below the required minimum of 500.
+The movement participated in the 2023 elections as part of the Estonian United Left Party.
 In January 2023, the movement held a prayer service "for peace" with the Estonian Orthodox Church of the Moscow Patriarchate.

-Together was legally registered as a political party on 8 May 2023.